 Hiker 3 is a 170 lb man planning to do many day hikes around the desert landscape of Sedona, Arizona.
 He will be carrying light daypacks and the weather will be very hot.
 The best option for Rod is trail runners.
 They will provide him with protection against the rocky ground, but keep his feet cool.
 He doesn’t need any additional protection against the elements and they have enough support to keep him comfortable and hiking for long periods of time.

-In conclusion, there are three main types of shoes we mentioned here: hiking boots, hiking shoes, and trail runners.
+There are three main types of shoes we mentioned here: hiking boots, hiking shoes, and trail runners.

 Hiking boots are a great option for people who have larger body types, for people carrying a lot of weight at slower speeds, those hiking in more wild terrain, and those who want a durable, long-lasting shoe.
 It is not necessary to wear a hiking boot when hiking, but they will provide more stability, durability, and the greatest protection against the elements.
 They are more expensive but they will last longer and provide the best ankle support.